Chris Brown’s Feud With Soulja Boy Ends In Mudslinging But No Boxing Match

 Upcoming Albums Dropping In 2017 Thread:

-Chris Brown – Despite all the headlines, Breezy still cooking & dropping a????album this year pic.twitter.com/oTlmXX5Cv7
+Chris Brown – Despite all the headlines, Breezy still cooking & dropping a ????album this year pic.twitter.com/oTlmXX5Cv7

 — Martez Kobé (@__DatKingCole) March 10, 2017